Prerequisites

 Transactions must be approved by one of the wallet’s signers.

-The SDK handles this automatically, but with the REST API you must approve the transaction to complete it.Call the approve transaction endpoint with the signature from Step 2 and the transaction ID from Step 1.See the API reference for more details.
+The SDK handles this automatically, but with the REST API you must approve the transaction to complete it.Create the transaction

 --header 'Content-Type: application/json' \